Xavier Dampeer

 Xavier Dampeer (born May 29, 1994) is an American former football guard and center who played college football for Auburn.

-Early life and high school
+Early life

 Dampeer attended high school at Mendenhall High School.
 In addition to playing football, he competed also in shot put, where he placed sixth in the state championship, was a powerlifter, and played on the soccer team where he lettered.
 He was selected MACJC most valuable offensive lineman and selected for the MACJC all-star game.

 College

 After high school, he went to junior college and played for Copiah–Lincoln Community College for two seasons.
 Coming out of JUCO, he was the first overall rated center in JUCO and had offers from Western Kentucky, UAB, Troy and Auburn.
 He committed to play for the Auburn Tigers.

 In his first season, he played five games as a center.
 In 2015, he missed a large part of the season due to an injury sustained from getting hit by Duke Williams.
 He redshirted that season for medical reasons.
 In 2016, he became the starting center, playing four games before getting injured.
 He played two other games at the end of the season.